Healthy Baked Spinach Dip

 - Store leftovers in an airtight container in the refrigerator for up for 3-4 days.

-I hope you love this Healthy Baked Spinach Dip recipe!
+I hope you love this Healthy Baked Spinach Dip recipe as much as we do!
 Be sure to pin it to your “tailgating” and “appetizer” boards on Pinterest, and share your creations on IG and tag me @wellnessforthewin!